devplaninc/dev-observer/.junie/devplan_repo_overview.md

 ## User experience flows

-Based on the provided code, the application's primary user flow involves:

-1.  **Setup:**
+The web application provides the following user flows:

+*   **Adding a Repository:**
-    *   The user creates a `.env.local` file.
+    *   The user enters a GitHub repository URL in a form.
+    *   The application validates the URL.
-    *   The user adds `GITHUB_PERSONAL_TOKEN` to the `.env.local` file.
+    *   The application adds the repository to the system.
-2.  **Execution:**
+*   **Viewing Repository Details:**
-    *   The user runs the `scripts/analysis/process.py` script with the `--repo` argument, providing a GitHub repository URL.
+    *   The user navigates to a repository details page.
-    *   Example: `uv run scripts/analysis/process.py --repo git@github.com:devplaninc/webapp.git`
-3.  **Processing:**
+    *   The application displays information about the repository.
-    *   The script clones the specified repository.
+    *   The user can initiate a rescan of the repository.
+*   **Viewing the List of Repositories:**
+    *   The user navigates to the repository list page.
+    *   The application displays a list of added repositories.
-    *   The script combines the repository files into a single markdown file using `repomix`.
+    *   The user can navigate to the details page of a repository.
+*   **Configuring the Application:**
+    *   The user navigates to the configuration editor page.
-    *   The script tokenizes the combined file using `tiktoken`.
+    *   The user can modify the global configuration of the application.
-    *   The script cleans up the cloned repository and combined file (if `cleanup` is set to `True`).

 **Screens/Pages:**

-*   There are no explicit screens or pages in this application, as it is a command-line tool.
+*   Repository List Page
+*   Repository Details Page
+*   Global Configuration Editor Page

 **Elements:**

-*   **Command-line arguments:**
+*   Input field for GitHub repository URL
+*   Buttons for adding, rescanning, and deleting repositories
-    *   `--repo`: The URL of the GitHub repository to analyze.
+*   Display of repository details (URL, ID, etc.)
+*   Form fields for configuring the application

 **User Flows:**

-1.  **Analyze a GitHub Repository:**
+1.  **Add a GitHub Repository:**
-    *   User provides a GitHub repository URL via the `--repo` argument.
+    *   User enters a GitHub repository URL.
-    *   The script clones the repository.
+    *   The application validates the URL.
-    *   The script combines the repository files.
+    *   The application adds the repository.
+2.  **View Repository Details:**
+    *   User selects a repository from the list.
-    *   The script tokenizes the combined file.
+    *   The application displays the repository details.
+    *   User can initiate a rescan.
+3.  **View Repository List:**
+    *   User navigates to the repository list page.
+    *   The application displays a list of repositories.
+4.  **Configure the Application:**
+    *   User navigates to the configuration editor page.
-    *   The script outputs the tokenized files.
+    *   User modifies the global configuration.